 Ken is a native of Orange County born in Garden Grove in 1958.
 He is a board-certified family physician practicing primary care medicine and surgery in the central Orange County communities.
 He is on staff at Hoag Hospital, St. Joseph Hospital, and Children's Hospital of Orange County, where he is the family practice department chairman.
 He has been in private medical practice since 1986.

-Ken has been an invited guest speaker at numerous town hall meetings discussing education, schools, and public safety.
+Ken has been an invited guest speaker at numerous town hall meetings discussing education, charter schools, free speech, and public safety.
 He is a strong believer in twenty-first century education programs like STEM (Science, Technology, Engineering, Math) and a "back-to-basics" approach to education.
 In his early career on the county school board, he was intimately involved in removing subjective and non-scientifically validated education curriculums such as whole language reading programs and "Fuzzy" math.
-He is a strong opponent against federal involvement in local education decisions.

 In public safety, Ken is a sworn law enforcement officer as a reserve member of the Orange County Sheriff's Department.
 He serves Orange County as a patrol deputy in the city of San Clemente and in numerous other law enforcement capacities.
 Ken's passion for public safety and

 protection for children and families from violence is his primary public policy effort as an elected member from his community.

 Ken is married and a grandfather of seven grandchildren.
 He is a father to three extraordinary sons—Christopher, Craig, and Scott.
 Chris is a credentialed high school science department chair person and science teacher; Craig is a Deputy District Attorney with the Orange County

 District Attorney's office; and Scott is a graduate from the U.S. Military Academy-West Point and retired military Captain and Ranger of the United States Army, having been deployed to Iraq in May 2016 with the 101st Airborne division.